 Yes, this is possible.
 You can have a second mortgage on your house or take out another home loan to purchase another property.

-What if you have difficulty with repaying the home loan?
+What if you have difficulty repaying the home loan?

 If you fail to make a payment, the lender will contact you directly.
-Your best strategy in this case is to share your problem and request assistance.
+Your best strategy, in this case, is to share your problem and request assistance.
 Lenders are more than willing to negotiate with borrowers in order to ensure the repayment of a loan.
 There are various options which the lender may offer.
-These include a repayment holiday, extension of the term of the loan, which will make the regular payments smaller, and even lower interest rate.
+These include a repayment holiday, an extension of the term of the loan, which will make the regular payments smaller, and an even lower interest rate.

 What is home loan refinancing?